-For additional information about the Spectra T950 library and its drives, refer to the publications listed in this section.
+For additional information about the Spectra T950V library and its drives, refer to the publications listed in this section.

-Spectra T950 Library
+Spectra T950V Library

-This guide and the following documents related to the Spectra T950 Library are available as PDF files on the Spectra Logic website at: support.spectralogic.com/documentation.
+This guide and the following documents related to the T950V library are available as PDF files on the Spectra Logic website at: support.spectralogic.com/documentation.

-- The Spectra T950 Library Quick Reference Guide provides a quick reference for the user interface and instructions for performing day-today library operations such as powering on and off, and preparing, importing, and exporting media. - The Spectra T950 Library BlueScale Toolbar Option Map provides a quick reference for locating the options and commands available through the BlueScale user interface. - The Spectra T950 Library Site Preparation Guide provides information about preparing your site for the installation of the T950 library. - The Spectra BlueScale Vision Camera User Guide provides detailed information about installing and using the white BlueScale Vision Camera and software. - The Vivotek FD8361 Fixed Dome Network Camera User's Manual provides detailed information about installing and using the black BlueScale Vision Camera and software. - The Spectra Tape Libraries Encryption User Guide provides detailed information about using BlueScale Encryption Standard and Professional Edition, the Spectra SKLM Encryption key management system, and the Spectra KMIP Encryption key management.
-It also provides useful information about encryption best practices and recycling encrypted media. - The Spectra Tape Libraries SCSI Developer's Guide provides detailed information about the SCSI and Fibre Channel commands used in the library. - The Spectra Tape Libraries XML Command Reference provides detailed information about using the XML interface with the T950 library. - The Spectra Tape Libraries Warnings document provides all of the warnings found in Spectra tape libraries documentation, in English and 27 other languages.
+- The Spectra T950V Library Quick Reference Guide provides a quick reference for the user interface and instructions for performing day-to-day library operations such as powering on and off, and preparing, importing, and exporting media. - The Spectra T950 Library Site Preparation Guide provides information about preparing your site for the installation of the T950V library. - The Spectra Tape Libraries Encryption User Guide provides detailed information about using BlueScale Encryption Standard and Professional Edition, the Spectra SKLM Encryption key management system, and the Spectra KMIP Encryption key management.
+It also provides useful information about encryption best practices and recycling encrypted media. - The Spectra Tape Libraries SCSI Developer's Guide provides detailed information about the SCSI and Fibre Channel commands used in the library. - The Spectra Tape Libraries XML Command Reference provides detailed information about using the XML interface with the T950V library. - The Spectra Tape Libraries Warnings document provides all of the warnings found in Spectra tape libraries documentation, in English and 27 other languages.